h-walk/PSA/README.md

 # Define parameters (these would typically come from your knowledge of the system
 # or a configuration file for more complex workflows)
-trajectory_file = "monolayer300k.lammpstrj" # Replace with your trajectory
-dt_ps = 0.0005           # Timestep in picoseconds (must match your simulation)
-nx, ny, nz = 60, 60, 1   # Primitive cells in supercell (e.g., for hBN monolayer)
-lat_param = 2.491        # Characteristic lattice parameter (e.g., Angstroms)
+trajectory_file = "monolayer300k.lammpstrj" # Replace with your trajectory.
+This file is expected to be in the project root or a path specified. dt_ps = 0.0005           # Timestep in picoseconds (must match your simulation) nx, ny, nz = 60, 60, 1   # Primitive cells in supercell (e.g., for hBN monolayer) lat_param = 2.491        # Characteristic lattice parameter (e.g., Angstroms)